The Importance of a Cover Letter

 Talking about your experience

-Keep in mind that a busy hiring manager may not necessarily be an expert in your particular area, and won’t have the time to check.
+Keep in mind that a busy hiring manager may not necessarily be an expert in your particular area, and won’t have the time to do research.
 It may be evident to you how the experience in your CV fits the role you’re applying for, but you have the benefit of knowing your background well!
 Unfortunately this has to be pretty explicit for a hiring manger though.
 Rather than “My experience at ACME included X, Y, and Z”, a more powerful approach might be: “At ACME, I used my X skills to progress project Y which seems to overlap with your company’s work with Z”.

 Be careful not to overload your cover letter with specific technology information that relates to something like a niche PhD project or an aspect of a single component R&D in industry.
-95% of the time, there isn’t a direct overlap between your experience and the role you’re applying for anyway.
+Most of the time, there isn’t a direct overlap between your experience and the role you’re applying for anyway.
 Instead provide a description of what you personally have achieved and how this might transfer into what (in your understanding) the HM might be looking for.
 If you are applying for a more ‘creative’ role, why not consider saving words and attaching a portfolio, or a link to a GitHub account instead?

 Teamwork and communication skills